Love Sauvignon Blanc? Try White Bordeaux

 The grapes of White Bordeaux include Sauvignon Blanc, Semillon and Muscadelle.
 There are a few other less-known varieties used in White Bordeaux such as Colombard and Ugni Blanc (the grape used in Cognac), but most White Bordeaux are made of Semillon and Sauvignon Blanc.

 Bordeaux is where Sauvignon Blanc originated and it’s very old.
-In fact, it’s older than Cabernet Sauvignon, a genetic cross of Sauvignon Blanc and Cabernet Franc that occured sometime during the 1600′s.
+In fact, it’s older than Cabernet Sauvignon.

-Looking for a great value white wine that’s green like NZ Sauvignon Blanc and zesty like Italian Pinot Grigio?
+Looking for a great value white wine that’s green like New Zealand Sauvignon Blanc and zesty like Italian Pinot Grigio?
 Expect to spend about $12-$16 on a totally quaffable bottle of White Bordeaux.

 White Bordeaux Taste

 There are two major styles of White Bordeaux: Light & Fruity or Rich & Creamy.
 Light & Fruity styles make up the majority of White Bordeaux and are generally cheaper.
 Rich & Creamy White Bordeaux wines are made in a specific region (Pessac-Leognan) and tend to be expensive.
 So what do the two styles of White Bordeaux taste like?

 This is the most readily available style of White Bordeaux.
 Expect big flavors and aromas of citrus, grapefruit, lemon, gooseberry and lime along with grass, freshly-wet concrete, honey, passionfruit and honeysuckle flower.